 The <manifest:manifest> element is the root element of the manifest file.
-It contains <manifest:file-entry> child elements 4.3, each of which describes a file or directory in the package.
+It contains <manifest:file-entry> child elements 4.3, each of which specifies information for a a file or directory in the package.

 The <manifest: manifest> element is a root element.